OpenEvalProject/evals/manuscripts/elife-83172/v2/manuscript.md

 Less expected are our findings for 16 non-PAR X genes with a Y-chromosome homolog (San Roman et al., 2021; see 'Materials and methods'): 93% are estimated to be under strong selection.
 The loss of one copy of these genes appears to be even more deleterious on average than the rest of the non-PAR X (see also Appendix 1—figure 8A; p=9.2 × 10–4).
 Thus, the fitness cost of the loss of a gene is higher on X than autosomes whether or not the X-linked gene has a Y chromosome homolog and biallelic expression.
 As noted by San Roman et al., 2021, and suggested by others (e.g., Park et al., 2010; Slavney et al., 2016), one interpretation may be that rather than sex-biased expression and X-inactivation being the source of greater selective constraint on X-linked genes, differences in gene dosage may be the consequence of selection for a sex-specific function.

-## The distribution of fitness effects for LOF mutations
+### The distribution of fitness effects for LOF mutations

 Under our assumption that LOF mutations within the same gene have the same hs, we can obtain the distribution of fitness effects (DFE) for all possible de novo LOF mutations in the genome by weighting the posterior for each gene by its mutational opportunities to an LOF (see 'Materials and methods').
 The area under the DFE indicates that more than 56% of all possible autosomal LOF mutations have an estimated hs > 1%, while 20% have an hs of 10% or greater (Figure 2A shows the result for all autosomal LOF mutations, and Appendix 1—figure 8B for the X chromosome).

 ![Figure 2.](https://cdn.elifesciences.org/articles/83172/elife-83172-fig2-v2.jpg)

-**Figure 2.:** hs for each gene with the fraction of potential or observed LOF variants in the gene (see 'Materials and methods').(A) The estimated DFE of all possible de novo LOF mutations in autosomes.
+**Figure 2.:** (A) The estimated DFE of all possible de novo LOF mutations in autosomes.
 The weight assigned to each gene is the fraction of total genome-wide LOF mutational opportunities it contains.
 (B) The estimated DFE of observed de novo LOF mutations (blue curve) in Goldmann et al., 2016, obtained by weighting the posterior distribution of hs for each gene with the fraction of observed LOF variants it contains, compared to the DFE of all possible LOF mutations (black curve), and 100 bootstrapped DFEs of a set of 37 DNMs randomly sampled from the full set of LOF mutational opportunities (in gray).
 (C) The estimated DFE of observed de novo LOF mutations (blue curve) in the Simons Simplex controls (i.e., unaffected siblings of autism probands), compared to the DFE of all possible LOF mutations (black curve), and 100 bootstrapped DFEs of a set of 64 DNMs randomly sampled from the full set of LOF mutational opportunities (in gray).
 (D) The estimated DFE of new LOF mutations seen in spermatogonial stem cells (blue curve), compared to the DFE of all possible LOF mutations (black curve), and 100 bootstrapped DFEs of a set of 14 DNMs randomly sampled from the full set of LOF mutational opportunities (in gray).

 De novo mutations (DNMs) to LOF are sampled from the set of all possible mutations to an LOF.
 Therefore, the DFE of de novo LOF mutations identified in a representative sample of human pedigrees should approximate the inferred DFE of all mutational opportunities, other than those at which mutations lead to embryonic lethality.
 With this in mind, we examined the DFE of de novo LOF mutations in a hospital cohort of newborns not ascertained for any disease (Goldmann et al., 2016) as well as in unaffected siblings in the Simon Simplex autism study (An et al., 2018).
 Since neither study reported DNMs on the X, we focused on the autosomal DFE, weighting the posterior for each gene by the fraction of observed de novo LOF mutations in that gene.
 In both cohorts, the DFE of DNMs does not differ significantly from the DFE of all possible LOF mutations (Figure 2B and C).
 The same is observed for the set of LOF mutations seen in spermatogonial stem cells (Moore et al., 2021; Figure 2D); as these mutations are not ascertained on viability of embryos, they should even more faithfully reflect the set of all possible DNMs.